Do natural methods for lowering blood pressure work?

 I knew we needed to seek medical help that day and that the first thing they’d do was put him on a drug — even Mercola says that in the case of high blood pressure, you don’t have a choice because the risk for stroke is scary-high.

-I also knew that the next thing I’d do is research natural ways to lower BP in order to get him back OFF the drug.
+I also knew that the next thing I’d do is research natural methods for lowering blood pressure in order to get him back OFF the drug.

 Will it work?